HappyLabz/happylabz.github.io/navigation/use_case.md

   <img class="exampGraph" src="images/DecFeb.png" alt="DecFeb" />

   <p class="textSpan">
-    The cumulative percentage gain from these directional signals amounts to an impressive 157.76% in just under five months.
+    The reinvested percentage gain from these directional signals amounts to an impressive 157.76% in just under five months.
 If a professional investor had started with an initial investment of $1,000,000, they could have made a staggering profit of approximately $1,577,607,